-During 2009/10 and 2010/11 the Council entered into shared service arrangements in respect of ICT, Revenue and Benefits and Internal Audit.
-These arrangements sought to deliver financial savings to the Council whilst also improving the resilience in the services being provided and improving and maintaining services to the public.
+The Council has shared service arrangements in respect of ICT, Revenue and Benefits and Internal Audit.
+These arrangements deliver financial savings to the Council whilst also improving the resilience in the services being provided and improving and maintaining services to the public.
 All of the Shared Services are underpinned by sound, documented governance arrangements which encapsulate the agreements between the participating Councils.
+From April 2013, staff within the ICT shared service returned to their respective councils; however the ICT infrastructure continues to be shared, supporting the aims and objectives of the original arrangement.